Hippocratic Oath: Modern versions and relevance

 In a 1989 survey of 126 US medical schools, only three of them reported use of the original oath, while thirty-three used the Declaration of Geneva, sixty-seven used a modified Hippocratic Oath, four used the Oath of Maimonides, one used a covenant, eight used another oath, one used an unknown oath, and two did not use any kind of oath.
 Seven medical schools did not reply to the survey.
 As of 1993, only 14% of medical oaths prohibited euthanasia, and only 8% prohibited abortion.

-In a 2000 survey of US medical schools, all of the then extant medical schools administered some type of profession oath.
+In a 2000 survey of US medical schools, all of the then extant medical schools administered some type of professional oath.
 Among schools of modern medicine, sixty-two of 122 used the Hippocratic Oath, or a modified version of it.
-The other sixty schools used the original or modified Declaration of Geneva, Oath of Maimonides, or an oath authored by students and or faculty.
-All nineteen osteopathic schools used the Osteopathic Oath.
+The other sixty schools used the original or modified Declaration of Geneva, Oath of Maimonides, or an oath authored by students or faculty or both.
+As of 2018, all US medical school graduates made some form of public oath but none used the original Hippocratic Oath.
+A modified form or an oath unique to that school is often used.
+A review of 18 of these oaths was criticized for their wide variability: "Consistency would help society see that physicians are members of a profession that's committed to a shared set of essential ethical values."
+All nineteen osteopathic schools in the United States used the Osteopathic Oath, which is taken in place of or in addition to the Hippocratic Oath.
+The Osteopathic Oath was first used in 1938, and the current version has been in use since 1954.

+There is no direct punishment for breaking the Hippocratic Oath, although an arguable equivalent in modern times is medical malpractice, which carries a wide range of punishments, from imprisonment to civil penalties.
+Medical professionals may also be subject to other parts of the criminal and civil law for conduct contrary to both an oath taken and to a more general prohibition on, for example, doing physical or other harm to other persons.
+In the United States, several major judicial decisions have made reference to the classical Hippocratic Oath, either upholding or dismissing its bounds for medical ethics: Roe v.
+Wade, Washington v.
+Harper, Compassion in Dying v.
+State of Washington (1996), and Thorburn v.
+Department of Corrections (1998).

 In France, it is common for new medical graduates to sign a written oath.

 In 1995, Sir Joseph Rotblat, in his acceptance speech for the Nobel Peace Prize, suggested a Hippocratic Oath for Scientists.

+In November 2005, Saparmurat Niyazov, then leader of Turkmenistan, declared that doctors should swear an oath to him instead of the Hippocratic Oath.

-In 2007 US citizen Rafiq Abdus Sabir was convicted for making a pledge to Al Qaeda thus agreeing to provide medical aid to wounded terrorists.
+In 2007, US citizen Rafiq Abdus Sabir was convicted for making a pledge to al-Qaeda, thus agreeing to provide medical aid to wounded terrorists.

-As of 2018 all US medical school graduates made some form of public oath but none used the original Hippocratic Oath.
-A modified form or an oath unique to that school is often used.
-A review of 18 of these oaths was criticized for their wide variability: "Consistency would help society see that physicians are members of a profession that’s committed to a shared set of essential ethical values.”